 The debuggers operate out of process from Enterprise Architect, isolating it from side effects.
-(Your artifact is safe!)

 Efficiency

 Starting and stopping the debugger is quick and painless.
 It does not hold you back.
 Designed to be a responsive UI, the main UI thread is isolated from duties that are not its responsibility.